 - How are we contributing to quality of life?

 “For us to become the genuine number one – in quality – we have to realize the dream vehicle which makes the air cleaner, never injures people, makes people healthier, and can run on a single tank of fuel between London to Istanbul.” – Katsuaki Watanabe

-Our team hopes you enjoyed these inspiring quotes from a great company with some true leaders!
-You may also want to check out our post about the Toyota Way.
+Our team hopes you enjoyed these leadership lessons from Toyota.
+Overall, these quotes were inspiring to hear from a great company with similarly true leaders!
+If you enjoyed this post, then you may also want to check out our post about the Toyota Way.